Desmond Graham was born in Cobham in 1940, growing up near London.

 ‘Brain Songs’ 2016, a fourth Villa Vic Special Edition, offers a sequence of poems drawing on the insights of recent neuroscience.

 In March 2018 the University of Gdańsk awarded him their Gold Medal in recognition of over thirty years of friendship and literary and academic collaboration.

-In December 2019, a new ‘Special Edition’, bringing together wood engravings by Chris Daunt and two new sets of poems was published by The Belle Grove Press.
+‘Safe as Houses’, a new ‘Special Edition’, bringing together wood engravings by Chris Daunt and two new sets of poems, was published by The Belle Grove Press, December 2019.